Nonane

 Nonane is a linear alkane hydrocarbon with the chemical formula C9H20.
 It is a colorless, flammable liquid, occurring primarily in the component of the petroleum distillate fraction commonly called kerosene, which is used as a heating, tractor, and jet fuel.
 Nonane is also used as a solvent, distillation chaser, fuel additive, and a component in biodegradable detergents.
+It is also a minor component of diesel fuel.